There’s a lot going on – news from February to July 2025

 Of course it’s up to you how you donate, it can be monthly or annually.
 You may share the sponsorship of a child with family, friends or work colleagues too.

-You will receive communications from your sponsored child every term and also updates from the school general.
+You will receive communications from your sponsored child every term and also updates from the school in general.

 It’s simple – they have no choice, if we don’t help them they’re likely to have no secondary education.
 It almost inevitably means life will always be hard for them, starting by having to work from age 11.